Cesky Krumlov

 Where is the old town in Cesky Krumlov?

-The old town sits inside the Vltava River loop, with Latrán and the castle complex across the river below the castle hill.
-Later neighborhoods, parking areas, and the train station sit outside this historic core.
+Vnitřní Město sits inside the Vltava River loop.
+Latrán and the castle complex lie across the river on the castle side, while the train station, parking areas, and later neighborhoods sit outside the historic core.

 Do you need a car in Cesky Krumlov?